fisharebest/webtrees/readme.txt

 directory.

 *K.  Custom Themes
-You can customize the look and feel of PhpGedView by modifying one of the provided themes.
+You can customize the look and feel of webtrees by modifying one of the provided themes.
 See the THEMES section of this readme file for more information.

 *L.  HTTP Compression
-Pages generated by PhpGedView can be large and use up a lot of bandwidth.
+Pages generated by webtrees can be large and use up a lot of bandwidth.
-Compression of the data between the server and browser using GZip compression can compress the bandwidth by up to 90% (usually 80% - 90% for PhpGedView that were tested).
+Compression of the data between the server and browser using GZip compression can compress the bandwidth by up to 90% (usually 80% - 90% for webtrees that were tested).
 Add the following 2 lines to your php.ini file:
     zlib.output_compression On
     zlib.output_compression_level 5

-If you have no access to the php.ini file and you are using Apache, create a blank file named .htaccess (including the dot) and add the following lines to that file  (or add them to an existing .htaccess file and upload the file to your PhpGedView directory.
+If you have no access to the php.ini file and you are using Apache, create a blank file named .htaccess (including the dot) and add the following lines to that file  (or add them to an existing .htaccess file and upload the file to your webtrees directory.
     php_flag zlib.output_compression On
     php_value zlib.output_compression_level 5

-Some hosts do not allow adding this through .htaccess files, but they may allow you to create a partial php.ini file in your phpGedView directory.
+Some hosts do not allow adding this through .htaccess files, but they may allow you to create a partial php.ini file in your webtrees directory.
 To this file you would add the same two lines from the php.ini file above:
     zlib.output_compression On
     zlib.output_compression_level 5